robsimmons/dusa-artifact/README.md

 The software on https://dusa.rocks/ runs within the browser, and the site contains no telemetry or analytics.

-## Examples

-All the figures from the main body of the paper are included in the `examples/` directory.

-## Software artifact
+# Software artifact

 Benchmarking was performed against the version of Dusa published as dusa@0.0.13 in the Node Package Manager (NPM) registry.
 This package is included in the `dusa-0.0.13/` directory in the artifact, so NPM is not a dependency of this artifact.

 The only dependency for running Dusa is Node.js: benchmarking was done with Node 18, but we have tested with Node v18.20.4, v20.10.0, and v22.9.0.
 From the directory containing this README, the following will quickly check that the implementation works.
-Running the benchmark suite on the Clingo and Alpha answer set programming implementation requires those pieces of software; instructions are included in the benchmarking section.

     % node
     Welcome to Node.js v22.9.0.